Do you need help creating an organized desk in your office or workspace?

 Remove or declutter any items that are in your way; this can be anything from reams of printer paper, stacks of last year’s product mockups, trash, expired coupons, bits of scrap paper, or ribbon from last month’s crafting project.

 Do you have framed photographs, decorations, or office toys at your desk?
-It’s perfectly fine to have these items, but they shouldn’t overwhelm you or interfere with your work.
-Use your best judgment to pare down or edit your collections to free up some space.
+Keep in mind, it’s perfectly fine to have these items.
+However, they shouldn’t overwhelm you or interfere with your work.
+But use your best judgment to pare down or edit your collections to free up some space.

 Find permanent storage solutions for those items that don’t need to be near you as you work.
-Store surplus office supplies in the supply closet, place files in a filing cabinet and put all those used coffee mugs in the kitchen dishwasher.
+Store surplus office supplies in the supply closet and place files in a filing cabinet.
+Finally, put all those used coffee mugs in the kitchen dishwasher.

 Are there any other items that don’t belong on the top of your desk?
 The fastest way to figure this out is to make a list of items you use on a regular basis.
-Everything else can be relocated to another area of your home or office, donated or disposed of.
+And everything else can be relocated to another area of your office, donated, or disposed.

 Keep things tidy by decluttering your desk at regular intervals.
-It doesn’t matter whether you declutter on a weekly or biweekly schedule, so long as you do so!
+Finally, it doesn’t matter whether you declutter on a weekly or biweekly schedule, so long as you do so!

 You might not realize it, but your desk serves as multipurpose workstation.

-Even if you spend a lot of time on the computer, you probably use your desk to process postal mail, jot down notes, or collate materials, among other things.
+After all, even if you spend a lot of time on the computer, you probably use your desk to process postal mail, jot notes, or collate materials, among other things.

 Here are some pointers on how to create specific work areas at your desk:

 What types of tasks do you perform at your desk?
-Do you spend time typing, reading reports, filing papers, writing checks, sketching illustrations, collating presentation materials, or reviewing blueprints?
+Do you spend time typing, reading reports, or filing papers?
+And what about writing checks, sketching illustrations, or collating presentation materials?
 Make a quick list of common daily or weekly tasks.

 Make a quick sketch of the top of your desk and divide it into nine sections, kind of like a tic-tac-toe board.
 Write in where you’ll perform various tasks.
 For example, in what sections will you use your computer, sort through mail, or review a large printout?

-Adjust the location of computers, phones and lamps, as needed.
+Adjust the location of computers, phones and lamps

 Now that you’ve got your desk mapped out, it’s time to do some rearranging.
-Depending on your current setup, you may need to move or adjust the location of your computer or phone so that it matches work areas.
+While your current setup exists, you may need to move or adjust the location of your computer or phone so that it matches work areas.

-Designate areas of your desk by using a colorful blotter, a decorative shelf liner, or by placing office supplies at varying intervals on your desk.
+Designate areas of your desk by using a colorful blotter, a decorative shelf liner.
+What’s more, you can place office supplies at varying intervals on your desk.

 Store office supplies